All Episodes

 It even gets worse.

-And I'll tell you one of the things and it's interesting, Nadler seems to now be in protective mode of Mueller because they can compel him to testify.
+And I'll tell you one of the things, and it's interesting, Nadler seems to now be in protective mode of Mueller because they can compel him to testify.

 You know, they could hold him in contempt.

-Well, but here's the Bill, here's the problem.
+Well, but Bill, here's the problem.

 You also have guys like Jim Jordan and Mark Meadows.

-He would have to answer when did you know there was no collusion between the Trump campaign and Russia?
+He would have to answer: when did you know there was no collusion between the Trump campaign and Russia?

-It would be total waste of time.
+It would be a total waste of time.

 Our mandate was this, our mandate was that, and we were on this court.

-No, the mandate gave him clearance to go in any direction he needed to go.
+Well, the mandate gave him clearance to go in any direction he needed to go.

-It I mean, it would be stupefying.
+I mean, it would be stupefying.

-Muller will stay within his eight minute statement.
+Mueller will stay within his eight-minute statement.

 He will.

-And and I don't even think that's important.
+And I don't even think that's important.

-You know, what I think is important that is that the American people understand the bigger picture that's going on here.
+You know, what I think is important is that the American people understand the bigger picture that's going on here.

 I mean, that's pretty outrageous itself.